-In partnership with Pacific Outdoor Living, we are embarking on a new project to revitalize the Bird Observation Station, waterfall, and surrounding area starting in early July.
-This area will be closed for several months, with portions of the project scheduled to reopen in October.
+In partnership with Pacific Outdoor Living, we embarked on a new project to revitalize the Bird Observation Station, waterfall, and surrounding area.
+The area was closed for several months and was reopened in October 2017.
 Read on to learn more about this exciting project!

 Bird Observation Station

-- Build a safer and more accessible entrance ramp.
+- Built a safer and more accessible entrance ramp.

-- Repair and refinish the interior to complement the nearby Lakeside Lodge.
+- Repaired and refinished the interior to complement the nearby Lakeside Lodge.

 Wildlife garden near the waterfall

-- Improve access with visitor safety in mind.
+- Improved access with visitor safety in mind.

-- New plantings will suggest a San Gabriel Mountains habitat – alders, maples, ferns, vines and grasses.
+- New plantings suggest a San Gabriel Mountains habitat – alders, maples, ferns, vines and grasses.

-- Create a seasonal stream and wetland garden by removing asphalt and building a rocky watercourse with check dams for rainwater capture.
+- Created a seasonal stream and wetland garden by removing asphalt and building a rocky watercourse with check dams for rainwater capture.

-- Encourage wildlife such as frogs, birds, aquatic invertebrates – and children, too! – to enjoy the new space.
+- Encouraged wildlife such as frogs, birds, aquatic invertebrates – and children, too! – to enjoy the new space.

-- Plant shrubs and perennials that attract wildlife, such as toyon, California fuchsia and milkweed.
+- Planted shrubs and perennials that attract wildlife, such as toyon, California fuchsia and milkweed.

-- New decking surrounding a heritage oak (which is more than 200 years old) will allow visitors to get close without compromising the health of this venerable tree.
+- Built new decking surrounding a heritage oak (which is more than 200 years old) that allows visitors to get close without compromising the health of this venerable tree.